faguccio/Whisper2Peer/gossip/documentation/p2p-project-meeting3.md

 # Gossip Strategy
 - [x] respect TTL
-- send to conf param neighbors (instead of just one)
+- [x] send to conf param neighbors (instead of just one)
-- think about pull maybe in the future
+- Implement PULL messages

 # Testing (py)
 - test param to log with json -> add log level below debug for this